florian-ariasu/ebook-reader/README.md

 **OpenBook** is an open-source hardware project focused on developing a portable, affordable, and easily reproducible e-book reader.
 The device is based on the ESP32-C6 microcontroller and integrates an energy-efficient E-Paper display, microSD card storage, USB-C connectivity for power and data transfer, and a rechargeable Li-Po battery for full portability.

+> [!IMPORTANT]
+> This is a project homework for TSC class (3rd year, 2nd sem)
+- It is a practical project done in **Autodesk Fusion360** due to student licence gratuity
+- The README.md was entirely created with AI assistance

 ---

 ## System Architecture